Meet the Belgian Team

 Anneke’s main business is organising tastings.
 Her experience is that people often underestimate the strength of wine.
 It’s easy to share a bottle of wine over lunch.
 A bottle of beer might have half the alcoholic strength but twice the quality.
 Nevertheless, If your friends order a glass of bubbly or wine, and you ask for a pint, they don’t get it.

-Our production facilities include the following: translating, editing, lay-out, visuals, specialised photography and video.
-We cooperate with experienced partners whose skills are occasionally used to complement those of the production team.
+We also cooperate with experienced freelancers whose skills are used to complement those of the Belgian production team.

 Martin Leggett (UK) - Contributing Editor